timoffex/skyrim-alchemy/README.md

 So I started with all of my code in `Main.hs` and later factored out `AlchemyData` into its own file.
-I don't think `AlchemyData` should be factored further: it's a big file, but the code scores high on coherence. `Main.hs` could be factored just a little: the `Command` data type, the command parsing and the monadic wrappers to `AlchemyData` queries should be in the same file because I always modify those three pieces together, but the `AlchemyData` serialization and parsing can go into a separate file.
-Maybe I'll do that later (or maybe I already did and forgot to update this text).
+I don't think `AlchemyData` should be factored further: it's a big file, but the code scores high on coherence.
+Then I factored out the `Command` data type and implementations into its own file while keeping command parsing in `Main.hs`.

 ## How to run